 All the following procedures SHALL apply when the PoC Server acts as a Presence Source and supports the publication of presence information elements as specified in Table 3.

-When the SIP/IP Core corresponds with 3GPP/3GPP2 IMS, the PoC Server SHALL use the procedures of "AS acting as originating User Agent" defined in [TS24.229] / [3GPP2 X.S0013.4] section 5.7.3, when acting as a Presence Source.
+When the SIP/IP Core corresponds with 3GPP/3GPP2 IMS, the PoC Server SHALL use the procedures of "AS acting as originating User Agent" defined in [3GPP TS 24.229] / [3GPP2 X.S0013.4], when acting as a Presence Source.

 PoC registration and de-registration